 Something to consider when it comes to depression:

-“At the Smart Marriage Conference in July 2010, we attended a session called ‘Marriage and Depression: Coping With Depression As A Couple.’
+“At the Smart Marriage Conference, we attended a session called ‘Marriage and Depression: Coping With Depression As A Couple.’
 The session leaders, Dennis Lowe, Ph.D and Emily Scott-Lowe, Ph.D told us that they called the depression in their marriage the unwelcome intruder.
 Why?
 By viewing the depression as an unwelcome intruder, a couple has an easier time uniting to meet this external challenge.
 They are not angry at each other.
 They are angry at the unwelcome intruder in the relationship.

 To learn even more about this “Unwelcome Intruder” the following Reader’s Digest article may help when you read more as Dennis and Emily Lowe explain it: